elvisciotti/ecspinner/README.md

 Quick spin (on click) + fast spin (when holding the mouse down) with separate increase-by values.

-Events attached using `Jquery.on`, therefor persisting regardless of internal DOM manipulations.
+Events attached using `Jquery.on`, therefore persisting regardless of internal DOM manipulations.

 alpha version